February 2013 Quetta bombing

 On 16 February 2013, at least 91 people were killed and 190 injured after a bomb hidden in a water tank exploded at a market in Hazara Town on the outskirts of Quetta, the capital city of Balochistan, Pakistan.
-Most of the victims were members of the predominantly Shia Twelver ethnic Hazara community, and authorities expected the death toll to rise due to the large number of serious injuries.
+Most of the victims were members of the predominantly Twelver Shia Hazara community, and authorities expected the death toll to rise due to the large number of serious injuries.
 The Lashkar-e-Jhangvi group claimed responsibility for the blast, the second major attack against the Shia Hazaras in a month.

-On 19 February, one of the masterminds of the attack was arrested and taken into custody along with 170 suspects, and four high-profile militants accused of killing Shia civilians were killed during an operation by security forces.
-Weapons, ammunition and bomb-making materials were seized by security officials during the operation.
+On 19 February, one of the masterminds of the attack was arrested and taken into custody along with 170 suspects, and four high-profile militants accused of killing Shia civilians were killed during an operation by the security forces.
+Weapons, ammunition and bomb-making materials were seized during the operation.

 Background

 Acts of violence involving Sunni Muslims and their Shia counterparts in Pakistan have been evident since the 1980s.
 They are generally considered to have arisen from attempts by the then national leader, Zia ul-Haq, to legitimise his military dictatorship and from the influx of weapons into the country following the Soviet invasion of Afghanistan.
 Although the perpetrators often do not claim responsibility for the attacks, expert analysis suggests that in recent times it is the Sunnis who are dominating the aggression and that they are motivated by the ideology of al-Qaeda.
 The number of violent incidents has been increasing in recent years, although not all of them are classified by the police as being sectarian attacks.

 Quetta, which is the capital of the Pakistani province of Balochistan, has suffered many of these violent incidents.
-This is in part because of a separatist movement involving militants from the Balochistan Liberation Army who demand greater autonomy and also because the Pakistani military is engaged in counter-insurgency operations near to the province's border with Afghanistan, where there is tribal strife that involves the Taliban and allied groups.
+This is in part because of a separatist movement involving militants from the Balochistan Liberation Army who demand greater autonomy and also because the Pakistani military is engaged in counter-insurgency operations near the province's border with Afghanistan, where there is tribal strife that involves the Taliban and allied groups.

 Similarly, the January 2013 bombings in Quetta killed 130 people and caused widespread anger, leading to the dismissal of the provincial government.